erysdren/TriadArena/README.md

 There is an official packages repository for additional levels and goodies, which can be found [here](https://github.com/erysdren/TriadArena-Packages).

+## Todo

+- Add support for loading ROTT:LE mapset files.
+- Add support for using shareware game data instead of registered.

 ## Required Files

 Place these in `triadarena/data/`.